-On the other hand, $q$ being so small indeed suffices to achieve the target error level.
-And the resource overhead in such case is $O({\rm poly}(\frac{1}{\e}))$, for Bob's security to stay comparable to that in Protocol~\ref{ptl:precompute1b} or Protocol~\ref{ptl:precompute2}.
+This is because if $q$ were larger, Bob would have good chance to cheat while making the outcomes approximately correct.
+The overall resource costs are not only related to the value of $q$, but also on the number of the one-time tables remaining after Step 2, and the latter is higher than in Protocol~\ref{ptl:precompute1b} because of the presence of errors and the need to detect them.
+The cost overhead compared to Protocol~\ref{ptl:precompute1b} (in terms of the number of initial one-time tables) is estimated to be $O({\rm poly}(\frac{1}{\e}))$, for Bob's privacy to stay comparable to that in Protocol~\ref{ptl:precompute1b}.
+The cost overhead compared to Protocol~\ref{ptl:precompute2} should be similar.

 From the above, we see that the resource overhead may be exponentially large if the output error rate is required to be exponentially small, while security stays comparable to that in Protocol~\ref{ptl:precompute1b}.
 A possible explanation is that Protocol~\ref{ptl:precompute3} does not involve active error correction.
-For this problem, we suspect that polynomially small error in the output is sometimes acceptable, since the circuit to be evaluated is usually of polynomial length; and some embedded checks in the two-party computation could be adopted so that the computation rewinds to a previous point when some error is detected.
+We suspect that polynomially small error in the output is sometimes acceptable, since the circuit to be evaluated is usually of polynomial length; and some embedded checks in the two-party computation could be adopted so that the computation rewinds to a previous point when some error is detected.